osohq/oso/new-docs/content/python/getting-started/data-filtering/sqlalchemy.md

 This full example is available on [GitHub](https://github.com/osohq/oso/tree/main/docs/examples/list-filtering/sqlalchemy).

-## How oso authorizes SQLAlchemy Data
+## How Oso authorizes SQLAlchemy Data

-As you can see from the above example, the SQLAlchemy oso integration allows regular SQLAlchemy queries to be executed with authorization applied.
+As you can see from the above example, the SQLAlchemy Oso integration allows regular SQLAlchemy queries to be executed with authorization applied.

-Before compiling a SQLAlchemy query, the entities in the query are authorized with oso. oso returns authorization decisions for each entity that indicate what constraints must be met for the entity to be authorized.
+Before compiling a SQLAlchemy query, the entities in the query are authorized with Oso.
+Oso returns authorization decisions for each entity that indicate what constraints must be met for the entity to be authorized.
 These constraints are then translated into filters on the SQLAlchemy query object.